Popeye Playhouse: Cartoons

 The show was originally created to allow for introductions to the Popeye cartoons.
 This type of show was typical in other markets, and each TV market originated its own children's television shows.

 Special guests

 Among the special guests who made periodic appearances were Miami Dolphins football coach Don Shula and Jackie Gleason.
 Every star in town was invited on the show.....Sylvester Stallone, Muhammad Ali, Art Linkletter, several astronauts, Barbara Feldon, Carlos Montoya, Van Cliburn, and many more over the years.

 Regular features

-Regular features included the "Word of the Day" that was later parodied in Pee-Wee's Playhouse and the selection of one lucky child to throw a pie into Scrubby's face.
+Regular features included the "Word of the Day" that was later utilized in Pee-Wee's Playhouse and the selection of one lucky child to throw a pie into Scrubby's face.
 Another regular feature was the "balloon drop," where balloons would drop from the ceiling and the children would shake them until the one with vitamins was found.
 In later shows, children would pop them until one found a piece of paper indicating he was the winner of a cache of board games.

 Skipper Chuck gave a three-fingered "Peace, Love, and Happiness" salute.